Public Act 98-0115 (Effective July 29, 2013)

 - Schedule A-1 (Campaign Contributions of $1000 or more) and Schedule B-1 (Independent Expenditures or $1000 or more) shall be filed electronically.

-For additional information regarding Campaign Disclosure, visit the State Board of Elections website at www.elections.state.il.us for candidate information and to view informational videos, or contact the Lake County Clerk's office at 847.377.2407.
+Visit the State Board of Elections website for additional information about campaign disclosure and for other candidate information, or contact the Lake County Clerk's office at 847.377.2407.